...

 6. Stifado (Rabbit or Goat Stew)

-Stifado is a slow-cooked dish made with meat such as goats, pork, or chicken, combined with tomatoes and plenty of onions.
-The cook typically simmers the ingredients for several hours, allowing the flavors to meld and the meat to become tender.
+Stifado is a slow-cooked dish made with meat such as goat, pork, or chicken, combined with tomatoes and plenty of onions.
+The cook typically simmers the ingredients for several hours, allowing the flavours to meld and the meat to become tender.
 Rich, hearty, and aromatic, stifado is often eaten at family gatherings, embodying warmth and comfort at the table.
 Traditionally, stifado is served hot in generous portions, often accompanied by crusty bread for soaking up the sauce.

 7. Snails “Boubouristi”